evolarjun/amr/docs/AMRFinder-database.md

 in the release, for now, since flagging such proteins makes the reports on AMR proteins identified far more difficult to read and understand.

-At present, AMRFinder provides analysis of adaptive resistance, in which mutational processes rather than gene acquisition or intrinsic function are responsible of the resistance that may be observed for only a few taxonomic groups.
+At present, AMRFinderPlus provides analysis of adaptive resistance, in which mutational processes rather than gene acquisition or intrinsic function are responsible of the resistance that may be observed for only a few taxonomic groups.
 Thus, the files provided will not help much in finding sources of resistance in _Mycobacterium tuberculosis_, where